ShMcK/contextLoader/README.md

 Used for loading unit tests in a given file context.

-This allows running tests that load another file as their context.
-The result is the same as if your unit tests were written at the bottom of that file.
+This allows running tests within another files context.
+The result is as if your unit tests were written at the bottom of that the specified file.
 Files are pre-compiled (see 'supported formats');

 For examples, see the `/tests` directory.